ani2k-06/A02/README.md

 Go to VCS > Git > Commit to stage your changes.
 Write a clear commit message like Task: Create Repository.
 Click Commit and then go to Push to push the changes to GitHub.

-Step 8: Fetch and Pull Changes from GitHub
-To fetch updates from GitHub, go to VCS > Git > Fetch.
-To pull new changes, go to VCS > Git > Pull.

-Step 9: Branching and Merging
-To create a new branch, go to VCS > Git > Branches > New Branch.
-To merge branches, go to VCS > Git > Merge and select the branch you want to merge.

 Part 2: Glossary of Terms
 **Branch**: A branch is a separate line of development in Git, allowing you to work on different project versions simultaneously.